 Making the Table

 The sides of the table top can be made of the equivalent of a 1”x 6” or 2”x 6” board.
 The corners can either be mitered or lapped, as you prefer.
-The main thing here is to make sure that the corners are exactly square, so as to provide a nice looking table.
+The main thing here is to make sure that the corners are exactly square, to provide a nice-looking table.

 With the outer frame built, attach 1”x 2” or 2”x 2” supports across the bottom of the frame, one foot apart.
-You will need the same supports at the ends as well.
+You will need the same support at the end as well.
 These supports will serve both to hold the sides a consistent distance apart, and provide you something to attach the table bottom to.
-Nailing through the sides with finish nails is the easiest way to attach these.
+Nailing through the sides with finished nails is the easiest way to attach these.
 Then sink the nail heads and fill the resulting holes.

 These supports are going to hold the bottom of your table, which can be made of ½” thick plywood.
 Cut it to fit tight, then glue and screw it to the supports, being sure to countersink the screw heads, so that they are below flush.
 Once assembled, fill the screw heads and any other blemishes with wood putty, allow to dry and sand smooth.

-While it is possible to simply paint the inside of your table, you’re better off covering it with carpet, so as to reduce the noise caused by pucks that go off the playing surface.
-But before installing the carpet, stain and varnish or paint the outside of the table top, as well as the top edge.
+While it is possible to simply paint the inside of your table, you’re better off covering it with carpet, to reduce the noise caused by pucks that go off the playing surface.
+But before installing the carpet, stain, and varnish or paint the outside of the tabletop, as well as the top edge.

-A tight knit carpet is best used for covering the inside of the table, cushioning the puck hits and reducing noise.
-Carpet with a built-in foam pad is not needed.
+A tight-knit carpet is best used for covering the inside of the table, cushioning the puck hits, and reducing noise.
+A carpet with a built-in foam pad is not needed.
 The pieces for this need to be cut and glued to the inside of the box with normal carpet adhesive.
 Taping the top edge of the table with masking tape, to protect it from the adhesive is a good idea.
 That tape can be removed after the carpet is installed.

 Finishing the Table

 You may or may not desire to install legs on your table.
-Some people prefer having a table that is more portable, which they can set on an existing table or folding table.
+Some people prefer having a more portable table, which they can set on an existing table or folding table.
 However, if you do this, you will need to level it every time.
 If you install legs, it would be a good idea to install adjustable levelers on them, so that you can level the table wherever you are going to use it.

-The table top should be installed, centered, inside the table top.
+The table top should be installed, centered, inside the tabletop.
 It is a good idea to install this with climatic adjusters, so that you can make the necessary adjustments to the playing surface, to accommodate changes in the climate, specifically changes in the humidity, which will affect the wood’s overall dimensions.
-Most shuffleboard tables will have from four to six adjusters mounted underneath it.
+Most shuffleboard tables will have from four to six adjusters mounted underneath them.